 What’s the name of that new guy in accounting again?
 Oh yes, Chandler.
 Well, what to get Chandler (of course this is a reference to FRIENDS ;-))?

 With the Free Secret Santa Gift Exchange Form, your team won’t have this problem.

 #2 Secret Santa Gift Exchange Participation

 Make sure your staff knows that participation is voluntary.
 You never know what’s going on in people’s lives.

-Money might be tight.
-Or members of the group might not be at their best during the holiday season.
-Or they object to the idea of doing an office or club gift exchange.
+Money can be tight.
+Some members of the group might not be at their best during the holiday season.
+Or others might object to the idea of doing an office or club gift exchange.